cloudfoundry/docs-dev-guide/deploy-apps/environment-variable.html.md

 `HOME=/home/vcap/app`

 ### <a id='memory'></a>MEMORY_LIMIT ###
 The maximum amount of memory that each instance of the application can consume.
-This value is set as a result of the value you specify in an application manifest, or at the command line when pushing an application.
+You specify this value in an application manifest or with the cf CLI when pushing an application.
+The value is limited by space and org quotas.

 If an instance goes over the maximum limit, it will be restarted.
 If it has to be restarted too often, it will be terminated.